Raphael-Boichot/Arduino-MegaBurner-V2/README.md

 ![Arduino Mega 3.3V mod](Pictures/Arduino_mega_3.3V_mod.png)

-If you're doing this yourself: the usual approach is to bypass/replace the Mega's onboard 5V regulator with a 3.3V one (or feed regulated 3.3V directly into the board), so every I/O pin - not just some of them - runs at the chip-safe voltage.
+If you're doing this yourself: the usual approach is to bypass/replace the Mega's onboard 5V regulator with a 3.3V one, so every I/O pin - not just some of them - runs at the chip-safe voltage.
 Double check your specific board's regulator and crystal/oscillator before doing this; running an ATmega2560 at 3.3V has a lower maximum clock frequency than at 5V